Skip to main content

 Packet capture (A.K.A packet sniffing or network tapping) is the process of intercepting and logging traffic that passes over a digital network or part of a network (taken from Wikipedia).
 It is one of the most important and popular features of PcapPlusPlus and it is what PcapPlusPlus is basically all about.

-There are multiple packet capture engines out there, the most popular are libpcap, WinPcap (which is libpcap for Windows), Npcap (WinPcap's successor), Intel DPDK, ntop's PF_RING and raw sockets.
+There are multiple packet capture engines out there, the most popular are libpcap, WinPcap (which is libpcap for Windows), Npcap (WinPcap's successor), Intel DPDK, eBPF AF_XDP, ntop's PF_RING and raw sockets.
 Each engine has different strengths, purposes and features, works on different platforms and obviously has different APIs and setup process.
 Most of them are written in C (to achieve the best performance) and don't expose a C++ interface.

 PcapPlusPlus aims to create a consolidated and easy-to-use C++ API for all of these engines which simplifies their complexity and provides a common infrastructure for capturing, processing, analyzing and forging of network packets.